|Traditional Nativity Scene|

 Feast of Los Santos Inocentes: 28 December

 This is similar to April Fools Day in the U.K. We play practical jokes on one another.
 The traditional joke is to stick a picture of the silhouette of a man onto people's backs in the hopes that they will not notice.
 The television and newspapers also take part in the fun.
 One year a newspaper printed a headline stating that the Prince of Spain had married Madonna!

 On New Year's Eve, in my family, we always ensure that we eat lentils for lunch.
 Each lentil represents a coin.
 It is said to ensure that you will have wealth and good luck in the coming year.

 Unlike in other countries, going out to parties is preceded by a large dinner with the family.
 Just before midnight everybody turns on their televisions.
 Every channel broadcasts an image of the big clock in the main square in Madrid.
 As the clock chimes twelve times before midnight a grape is eaten with each chime.
 This is really difficult to do and there is lots of hilarity as people attempt to cram grapes into their mouths.
 It is said that if you succeed in eating all twelve grapes you will have good luck for the coming year.
 In Cataluña Cava is always drunk at midnight to toast the New Year.

 After dinner I generally go out and meet up with my friends to go to bars, parties and clubs.
 It is tradition to wear red underwear on New Year's Eve as this is said to be good luck.
 It is often given as a gift.

 This day signifies the final day of the Christmas period.
-The next day, children go back to school to show off their new toys to their friends and for the grown-ups, the sales begin!
-After this Christmas decorations are taken down and the fun is over until next year.
+The next day, children go back to school to show off their new toys to their friends, and for the grown-ups, the sales begin!
+After these Christmas decorations are taken down and the fun is over until next year.